suffolklibraries/lgc/content/collections/events/lowestoft-movers.md

     content:
       -
         type: text
         text: 'Lowestoft Movers is a gentle movement class for over 55s.
+Held every Thursday at 12:20pm - 13:40pm at St Margaret''s Hall and every Friday at 10am - 11:30am at The Seagull Theatre. '
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-Held every Friday at 10-11am at The Kirkley Centre.
-The session is led by experienced dance artists, where you will explore a range of taught and improvisational exercises to get your body moving, have a chance to socialise, and – most importantly – have fun!
+        text: 'The session is led by experienced dance artists, where you will explore a range of taught and improvisational exercises to get your body moving, have a chance to socialise, and – most importantly – have fun!
 Tea and biscuits are also included! '
   -
     type: paragraph
     content: